The Spell (1977 film): Reception

+An online review for The Terror Trap stated that the film is "overall, a little slow at times but not bad".
+Chris Hartley of The Video Graveyard mentions that "The Spell is pretty forgettable stuff.
+When taken for what it is, it's not a complete waste of time and does have some unintentional chuckles and solid performances propping it up, but it's also just another forgotten 70s TV flick."

+Rob Hunter, writing for Film School Rejects, noted: "The script and performers are the big pull, but director Lee Philips shows some stylish chops with the spontaneous combustion sequence.
+It’s terrifically unsettling and creepy scene, and while there’s a building menace surrounding it this is the film’s most horrific beat.
+It stands apart as the rest of the movie feels far more restrained."

 Similarities to Carrie

-With the telekinesis theme becoming increasingly popular following the release of Brian De Palma's Carrie, an adaptation of Stephen King's 1974 novel, many films attempted to recreate this theme, with little success; The Spell was the first to do so and although claimed that the script with written prior to King's novel, many similarities appear in The Spell including the opening scene in which the character, Rita, is bullied by her classmates, family issues, and telekinetic revenge.
-In the final scene in the film, which concerns the showdown between Rita and her mother, Marilyn, Rita uses her power to hurl knives at Marilyn; although missing her aim, it is much like the ending to Carrie in which Carrie kills her mother by launching flying knives through the air.
+With the telekinesis theme becoming increasingly popular following the release of Brian De Palma's Carrie, an adaptation of Stephen King's 1974 novel, many films attempted to recreate this theme, with little success; The Spell was the first to do so and although claimed that the script was written prior to King's novel, many similarities appear in The Spell including the opening scene in which the character, Rita, is bullied by her classmates, family issues, and telekinetic revenge.
+In the final scene in the film, which concerns the showdown between Rita and her mother, Marion, Rita uses her power to hurl knives at Marion; although missing her aim, it is much like the ending to Carrie in which Carrie kills her mother by launching flying knives through the air.

+David Deal, writing in the book Television Fright Films of the 1970s (2015), notes these similarities, but notes that "The Spell takes a more low-key, realistic approach to the problems and unorthodox solutions of the outsider teenager."

 Many films which have been considered imitations followed this, some of which include, Jennifer (1978), Patrick (1978), Evilspeak (1982), and to a lesser extent, Laserblast (1978).
-Other films with a similar theme include The Fury (1978) and Firestarter (1984).
-(Another Stephen King movie.)
+Other films with a similar theme include The Fury (1978) and Firestarter (1984, another Stephen King movie).